 But where is best to head?
 There’s a lot of choices, which can make it an overwhelming choice.
 Today, let’s examine five of the top spots for anyone looking to experience a trip to the safari this year.

 Check out Top Destinations for a Safari Holiday

 Kicking off our list is a location which many might overlook for potential holidays.
-Despite being landlocked, Malawi is one fifth water – even boasting the ninth largest lake in the world.
-It should perhaps be little surprise this spot of immense natural beauty presents the chance for a safari.
+Despite being landlocked, Malawi is one-fifth water – even boasting the ninth largest lake in the world.
+It should perhaps be a little surprise this spot of immense natural beauty presents the chance for a safari.

 As well as this, in Ruaha National Park, you’ll also be able to see genuine tree-swinging chimpanzees.
-Tarzan eat your heart out, as Tanzania really is a wildlife lover’s dream.
+Tarzan eats your heart out, as Tanzania really is a wildlife lover’s dream.

 4. South Africa

 Challenging them for that title are the South Africans.
 Seen by many as the ultimate location to travel to in Africa, the hosts of the 2010 FIFA World Cup have propelled themselves into the spotlight as a must-see tourist destination.

 You’ll be able to find all of the big 5 here, with lions, leopards, rhinoceroses, elephants, and buffalo littered throughout the region.
 With hundreds of different parks to choose from, you’re bound to find somewhere you love.